ruchi13041995/Docker-projects/Dockerfile_handson.md

 **Dockerfile:**

-'FROM python:3.10.19-slim-trixie
+FROM python:3.10.19-slim-trixie
 WORKDIR /apps
 ADD <<link1>>
 ADD <<link2>>
 ENTRYPOINT ["python"]
-CMD ["addition.py"]'
+CMD ["addition.py"]

 **Scenario 2:**
 **Running Flask application.**
-**1. Create a Dockerfile that will run this(https://raw.githubusercontent.com/ruchi13041995/Docker-projects/refs/heads/main/menu_api.py) python program.**
+1. **Create a Dockerfile that will run this(https://raw.githubusercontent.com/ruchi13041995/Docker-projects/refs/heads/main/menu_api.py) python program.**
-**2. Use base image as python:3.10-slim**
+2.	**Use base image as python:3.10-slim**
-**3. Copy the code into the container.**
+3.	**Copy the code into the container.**
-**4. This code requires the flask package #pip install flask** **5.
-Code runs on port number 5000 bydefault.**
+4.	**This code requires the flask package #pip install flask**
+5.	**Code runs on port number 5000 bydefault.**
-**6. Create the Entrypoint or CMD to execute the code with command "python menu_api.py"** **7.
-Create an image with "docker build . -t dinner-app" command.**
+6.	**Create the Entrypoint or CMD to execute the code with command "python menu_api.py"**
+7.	**Create an image with "docker build . -t dinner-app" command.**
-**8. Run the image and map the port as well as per your wish.**
+8.	**Run the image and map the port as well as per your wish.**
-**9. Confirm if code is running by opening up the http://localhost:<PORT>/menu on the browser OR you can run curl http://localhost:<PORT>/menu as well on your machine.**
+9.	**Confirm if code is running by opening up the http://localhost:<PORT>/menu on the browser OR you can run curl http://localhost:<PORT>/menu as well on your machine.**

 **Dockerfile creation:**

-'FROM python:3.10-slim
+FROM python:3.10-slim
 WORKDIR /app
 ADD https://raw.githubusercontent.com/ruchi13041995/Docker-projects/refs/heads/main/menu_api.py
 RUN pip install --no-cache-dir flask
 EXPOSE 5000
 ENTRYPOINT ["python"]
-CMD ["menu_api.py"]'
+CMD ["menu_api.py"]

 Step 2:
 Building an image: